dortania/dortania.github.io/_posts/hidden-2020-06-22-big-sur.md

 ---
 layout: post
-title:  "macOS <insert name> has been revealed!"
+title:  "macOS Big Sur has been revealed!"
 date:   2020-06-22 9:00:00 -0600
 categories: Hackintosh updates
 ---

-So today at WWDC Apple unveiled the next version of macOS, macOS 10.16 <insert name>!
+So today at WWDC Apple unveiled the next version of macOS, macOS 10.16 Big Sur!

+## The major thing on your mind

+ARM Macs have been dropped.

 ## Prerequisites: